-Student airfares may give you huge discounts over regular airfares -- every time I've searched for a student flight it's ended up being cheaper than alternative flights on Skyscanner.
+Student airfares may give you huge discounts over regular airfares—studenf flights are usually cheaper than alternative flights on Skyscanner.
 Student airfares are also generally far more flexible than regular tickets.
-STA and Student Universe are two examples of student travel agencies offering true student airfares, and i recommend looking at both if you're planning on taking a trip.
+STA and Student Universe are two examples of student travel agencies offering true student airfares, and it is recommended that you look at both if you're planning on taking a trip.

 Train Discounts for Students

 Eurail and Amtrak are among the many train companies offering student travel discounts.
-Rail Europe provides a straightforward way to find and buy European train passes on Eurail trains at a student travel discount, and in the U.S., Amtrak offers promotions for student travelers.
+Rail Europe provides a straightforward way to find and buy European train passes on Eurail trains at a student travel discount.
+In the U.S., Amtrak offers some promotions for student travelers however, discounts are now regional rather than across the board.
 National trains, like the UK's train systems, may limit student travel discounts to locals (buy a UK Eurail pass instead).

 Bus Discounts for Students

-Student travelers can grab a 20% discount on Greyhound, the U.S. national bus service, with a Student Advantage Card.
-Hop-on, hop-off bus services like Busabout, the European bus service, offer promotions, but are really geared toward student travelers to begin with, so are already affordable.
+Student travelers can grab a 20 percent discount on Greyhound, with a Student Advantage Card.
+Hop-on, hop-off bus services like Busabout, the European bus service, offer promotions but are really geared toward student travelers, to begin with, so are already affordable.
 Cheap buses, like Chinatown buses or Boltbus, may offer specials in the United State at times, but, again, are so affordable that you'll likely choose to travel with them anyway.
 Be sure to book Boltbus as soon as you know your travel dates, as the price only increases as you get closer to your travel date.